day8/re-frame/docs/coeffects.md

 With these two registrations in place, I can now use `(coefect :now)` and `(coeffect :local-store "blah")` in an effect handler's inteerceptor chain.

+### The 4 Point Summary

+Here is the overall picture, summarised, in note form ...

+  1. Event handlers should only source data from their arguments
+  2. So we have to "inject" required data into coeffect argument
+  3. So we use `(coeffects :key)` interceptor in registration
+  4. There has to be a coefx handler registered for that `:key`

+XXX should "coeffect" function be called  "inject" ... otherwise there just too many different coeffects

 ### Secret Interceptors

 In a previous tutorial we learned that `reg-events-db` and `reg-events-fx` add Interceptors to front of any chain during registration.

-If you remember, they insert an Interceptor called `do-effects`, which ultimately actions effects, in its `:after` function.
+We found they inserted an Interceptor called `do-effects`.
 I can now reveal that they also add `(coeffect :db)` at the front of each chain.
 (Last surprise, I promise)

 Guess what that adds to coeffects?

 ### Testing

-re=-frame has very few XXX
+XXX

-This plugable approach,